Mugdha001/sp19-202-westeros/README.md

    2. As a player, I should be able to navigate left-right on the screen.
    3. As a player, I should see randomized enemy movement on screen.
  - Technical user story - Setting up Factory Method Pattern to create weapon factories: Fire Bullet, Ice Bullet, Player Bullet, Dragon Glass Bullet.
- - As a champion of the XP value "Courage", I suggested various improvements to keep the code game dynamic.
+ - As a champion of the XP value "Courage", I suggested various improvements to keep the game dynamic.
 This included introducing enemy movement, dragon movement and adding extra elements to screen to make the game more exciting to play.
-Revamping the initial screen to make the game more fun.
+I also revamped the initial screen to make the game more fun.